stratdev3/SimpleW/documentation/simplew/docs/reference/staticfilesmodule.md

 # StaticFilesModule

-The `StaticFilesModule` serve static files and expose some options to adjust its behaviour and performances.
+The `StaticFilesModule` serves static files and exposes options to adjust its behaviour and performance.

 ## Definition